MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Get-SmbShare.md

 This command retrieves information about the SMB share named 'VMS1' on the local computer.

-### Example 3: Display information about the SMB shares on a remote computer.
+### Example 3: Display information about the SMB shares on a remote computer
 ```
 PS C:\>get-smbshare -CimSession "NEDFS1"